 67 percent of accountants prefer using cloud accounting software.
 This software eases billing and accounts receivable processes by giving greater financial data access and collaborating well with your accounting team.
 Tools like Xero and QuickBooks online are perfect for small to mid-level businesses because they have more easy-to-use features.
 These tools also allow easy integration with various time tracking software to log time entries in your invoices.

-Every organization benefits from having a close relationship with their clients.
+Every organization benefits from having a close relationship with its clients.
 By building a great connection with your customers, you can improve your accounts receivable processes immensely.
 A satisfied customer base is more likely to pay for services on time and improve your turnover ratio.
 You can foster good relations with your clients by checking in with them regularly via calls, emails, or other preferred mediums.

 Increasing the number of ways your clients can pay you eases the payment process significantly.
 Simpler payments facilitate quicker processing by easing your customer’s accounting team’s issues.
 You can no longer work on accepting only cheques and wire transfers as viable payment solutions.
-By accepting electronic funds transfer and credit card payments, you speed up your payment processes at the brink of a hat.
+By accepting electronic funds transfers and credit card payments, you speed up your payment processes at the brink of a hat.

 Various tools like Plooto and Square ease the payment receiving process via cheque, wire transfer, and credit card.
 For a small commission fee, you end up receiving many benefits that increase your turnover ratio significantly.